knstntn-bv/product-notebook/docs/hypotheses-page.md

 ## Technical Details

-### Auto-Resizing Textareas
+### Dialog Component

-- Uses `AutoResizeTextarea` component
+- Uses `EntityDialog` component (shared with Goals and Features)
-- Automatically adjusts height based on content
-- Minimum 2 rows, grows as needed
-- Prevents layout shifts during editing
+- Consistent UI/UX across the application
+- Supports save, delete, and cancel actions
+- Responsive design for all screen sizes

+### Table Layout

+- Uses `table-auto` layout for automatic column width distribution
+- Status and Actions columns use `w-auto` to fit content
+- Other columns use percentage-based widths
+- Combined columns (Problem/Solution Hypothesis with Validation) use visual separators

+### Data Normalization

+- Data from database is normalized on fetch
+- Handles null values for all text fields (converts to empty strings)
+- Handles null values for impact_metrics (converts to empty arrays)
+- Ensures consistent data types throughout the component

 ### Metric Tag Input

-- Uses `MetricTagInput` component
+- Uses `MetricTagInput` component in the editing dialog
 - Provides autocomplete from existing metrics
 - Supports multiple tags
 - Stores as array of metric name strings